Arnazz10/URL-shortener/README.md

 # Spring Boot URL Shortener

-A production-ready URL Shortener featuring a Spring Boot backend and a modern React + Vite frontend.
+A production-ready URL Shortener featuring a Spring Boot backend and a modern React + Vite frontend

 ## 🚀 Features